 The School assesses and accepts disabled students on the same basis as non-disabled students.
 The University has an extensive range of support facilities for disabled students (including dyslexia, dyspraxia, etc.).
 Special arrangements may be made for disabled students for examinations as well as teaching.
 Information can be obtained through your college or the University’s Disability Office.
-The School’s Director of Graduate Studies (Prof. Marcus Banks) has a specific departmental responsibility for ensuring that disabled students receive whatever specialised provision they require.
-He may be contacted at any time in case of problems.
+The School’s Director of Graduate Studies has a specific departmental responsibility for ensuring that disabled students receive whatever specialised provision they require.
+They may be contacted at any time in case of problems.

 Induction loops have been placed in some lecture rooms used by the School.
 The Institute of Human Sciences at 58a Banbury Road has full disabled access, including to the upper floor via a wheelchair lift.
 There is also disabled access to the ground floors of 43 and 64 Banbury Road.

 Disability Advisory Service (DAS) website.
 See also links and information at https://www.anthro.ox.ac.uk/prospective-students/supporting-students-with-disabilities

 The School statement on supporting students with disabilities can be found here.